 The complaint alleges that the detainers violate the Fourth and Fifth Amendments because DHS "fails to establish probable cause before issuing the detainers, does not notify individuals that detainers have been issued against them, and provides no means by which individuals can challenge their extended detention."

-Another argument the lawyers will make is that detainers violate the 10th Amendment because it requires state and local governments to implement federal law.
+Another argument the lawyer will make is that detainers violate the 10th Amendment because it requires state and local governments to implement federal law.

 One plaintiff in the case, Jose Jimenez Moreno, is a 34-year old U.S. citizen who is being held at the Winnebago County Jail in Illinois on other charges.
 The detainer, however, is preventing him from getting out on bail - and is invalid, since he's a citizen.